One-Nexus/Synergy/README.md

 ### Module Configuration

-As outlined in the [overview](#overview) section, Modular allows you to configure your components with customizable options.
+As outlined in the [overview](#overview) section, Modular allows you to configure your modules with customizable options.

 ```scss
 @mixin header($custom: ()) {